 TMGRS: Can someone break into luxury as a new realtor?

 Ivan: Yes you can if literally all you do is focus on luxury.
-You might have a bigger gap in between the time in which you start to when you begin to do business.
+You might have a bigger gap between the time in which you start to when you begin to do business.

 TMGRS: Any final thoughts on how someone can get into the real estate or the luxury market and become a top seller at a building?

-Ivan: I think my story is a little bit more unique, I started on the new development route so I was an on-site sales person, so I was kind of given a block of inventory to sell and I was able to do that.
+Ivan: I think my story is a little bit more unique, I started on the new development route so I was an on-site salesperson, so I was kind of given a block of inventory to sell and I was able to do that.
 I think because of my personality, you have to be super personable.

-A lot of sales in real estate are relationship sales, so you’re not really using closing techniques, it’s more a of relationship.
+A lot of sales in real estate are relationship sales, so you’re not really using closing techniques, it’s more of a relationship.
 You have a friendship with people and then they want to buy from you.

 TMGRS: Just like in any kind of sales, people want to work with people they like.

 Ivan: I think if you are a new Miami Beach Luxury Realtor, it’s better to focus on creating relationships rather than focusing on sales techniques and reading all these different sales books.
 It’s about having your clients really become your friends.

 It’s also about putting yourself in that environment where you’re going to meet people that may have an interest in Miami, start going to those events, and then you just meet people and you’re enjoying it because you enjoy football, or arts, or baking, or charity.